Tax Guide for Restaurant Owners

 If you accept discount coupons that allow your customers to purchase food and beverages at a reduced price, tax is due on the amount you receive for the sale.

-If you receive money from a third party as reimbursement for any discount program, that amount is considered part of your gross receipts and is taxable.
+If a third party reimburses you for any discount program, that amount is considered part of your gross receipts and is taxable.

 Complimentary Food and Beverages